schapi-create/apidoc-rpc-uat/md_files/README.md

 ## Limitations

-The number of calls to the API in the SANDBOX are limited.
+The number of calls to the API in the SandBox could be limited.

+The API in the SandBox will return simulated data based on [RP-33](https://bms-applications.schneider-electric.com/type/RP/download/33) BMS application.

 To fully experience and extend the thresholds, please enable the Web Service on the RP-C and use the environment.